CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Disc evolution model

 normalised such that the aspect ratio (scale height) at $R_0=1\,\mathrm{au}$ is $h_0=0.021$ ($H_0=0.021$ au).
 This corresponds to a disc temperature at 1 au of $T_0=118\,\mathrm{K}$ as assumed by \citet{Kalyaan_2021} based on the median stellar luminosity in \citet{Banzatti_2020}, and also gives aspect ratios at larger radii in line with the $M_*=1\,M_{\odot}$ radiative transfer models of \citet{Sinclair_2020}.

 In the following subsections, we describe more details of our approach to modelling the viscosity, dust, and traps.
-For ease of comparison, the fiducial parameters, which are summarised in Tab.\,\ref{tab:fiducialparams}, mostly follow \citet{Kalyaan_2021,Kalyaan_2023}.
+For ease of comparison, the fiducial parameters, which are summarised in Table\,\ref{tab:fiducialparams}, mostly follow \citet{Kalyaan_2021,Kalyaan_2023}.